erolburak/erolburak.github.io/README.md

 erolburak.me

 ## DESCRIPTION
-The erolburak.me website is a simple website to represent my portfolio as a Senior iOS Developer.
+The erolburak.me project is a simple website to represent my portfolio as a Senior iOS Developer.

 ## SETUP
 - Build with: Xcode